-The Race to Zero is an annual competition, open to students and faculty from any interested collegiate institution.
-The competition is based on a real-world scenario where a builder needs to update an existing product line (house plan) to a high-performance house design or is developing a new high-performance home product line.
-Teams are presented a specific design problem and are asked to either redesign an existing floor plan or create a new house design that satisfies the project requirements.
-The mandatory performance target is the DOE Zero Energy Ready Home specification.
+The Race to Zero was an annual competition, open to students and faculty from any interested collegiate institution.
+The competition was based on a real-world scenario where a builder needs to update an existing product line (building plan) to a high-performance building design or is developing a new high-performance building product line.
+Teams presented a specific design problem and were asked to either redesign an existing floor plan or create a new building design that satisfies the project requirements.

-Each team must be sponsored by a collegiate institution, comprise at least three students and a faculty advisor, and have a designated team lead.
-Student teams are encouraged to be multidisciplinary and have industry advisors, such as local home builders, to help inform their decision-making process.
+Teams were sponsored by a collegiate institution, with at least three students and a faculty advisor, and had a designated team lead.
+Student teams were encouraged to be multidisciplinary and had industry advisors, such as local builders, to help inform their decision-making process.

-Details on the 2016 competition requirements are published in the 2016 Student Design Competition Guide.
-Teams can also view the 2015 Results page or the 2014 Results page to see previous project profiles.
+Details on the 2018 competition requirements were published in the 2018 Student Design Competition Guide.
+Teams can also view the 2017 Results page, 2016 Results page, 2015 Results page, or 2014 Results page to see previous project profiles.

 In addition to the DOE Building Science Training webinars available upon completion of the team application, the following resources were provided to participants: